If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 This allows your followers to click on your story and shop for their favorite products.

-One way to take your Shopify marketing efforts to the next level is to start using tools that the larger public does to create and distribute content.
+One way to take your Shopify advertising efforts to the next level is to start using tools that the larger public does to create and distribute content.

 Here are some Shopify content marketing tools: